jfo/weblog/content/post/how-zig-do.md

 also worht noting that Zig has wildly diverging compile modes that optimize for different things... all of the compilations I've done here have been in debug mode, which optimizes for safety checks and fast compile times to make iterating easy!
-There is also `--release-fast` mode, and `--release-safe` mode, For more about these differences and the rationale behind them, [see here](http://andrewkelley.me/post/intro-to-zig.html#debug-release).
+There are also currently `--release-fast` mode, and `--release-safe` mode, and there could potentially be [more in the future](https://github.com/zig-lang/zig/issues/531) For more about these differences and the original rationale behind them, [see here](http://andrewkelley.me/post/intro-to-zig.html#debug-release).

 I have been continuously impressed with the velocity and direction of Zig's